mendix/docs-site-test/content/en/docs/refguide8/modeling/application-logic/activities/integration-activities/export-mapping-action.md

 ### 3.1 Export Mapping

-The [Export Mapping](export-mappings) action defines in which way the data in the [domain model](domain-model) corresponds with the XML schema or JSON structure.
+The [Export Mapping](/refguide8/export-mappings/) action defines in which way the data in the [domain model](/refguide8/domain-model/) corresponds with the XML schema or JSON structure.

 ### 3.2 Parameter Type

-If the [export mapping](export-mappings) requires an input, this field shows the type of the input.
+If the [export mapping](/refguide8/export-mappings/) requires an input, this field shows the type of the input.

 ### 3.3 Parameter

-If the [export mapping](export-mappings) requires an input, you can select a parameter of the correct type.
+If the [export mapping](/refguide8/export-mappings/) requires an input, you can select a parameter of the correct type.

 ### 3.4 Content Type

-If the [export mapping](export-mappings) is based on a message definition, it can export both XML and JSON.
+If the [export mapping](/refguide8/export-mappings/) is based on a message definition, it can export both XML and JSON.
 Choose which type of output you want.

 ### 3.5 Validate Against Schema

-{{% alert type="info" %}}
+{{% alert color="info" %}}

 Validation against schema is only applicable if an export mapping is selected that maps to XML.